jlwitthuhn/OpenCloudTools/README.md

 ## Creating an API Key

 To create an API key, go to the [Credentials page of the Roblox Creator Dashboard](https://create.roblox.com/credentials) and click the "Create API Key" button.

+### Messaing Permissions

+The only permission available for Messaging is 'Publish', which is required to send messages.

 ### DataStore Access Permissions